 If you need support or custody, it is very helpful to have a diary with information that details your spouse’s conduct as far back as possible.
 Patterns and habits can help your divorce lawyer elicit helpful information for your case.
 If you are asking for custody, diaries can show who the primary caregiver was in the past.
 Many judges want to keep the status quo for the children’s sake.

 There are many documents that your divorce lawyer will need to represent you depending on the complexity of your financial situation.
 At the very least, your attorney will need copies of tax returns, income & expenses, assets, relevant legal documents, and children’s records.
 If you and your spouse have an accountant, he or she may have copies of these records.
 Current and historical checking, savings, retirement, and tax accounts should be collected and organized.

 If you are alleging spousal misconduct, you will need to collect any evidence of the misconduct.
 This includes medical records, statements of witnesses, and any criminal proceedings.
 Substance abuse, financial irregularities, abandonment, or other allegations are important to detail with supporting evidence.

 You will need to gather information about any marital assets you may own or share with your spouse, including any assets that may be owned separately by your spouse.
 Separate property must be identified and considered.

 In general, if either spouse or the children have a medical condition those records will be needed to support claims for custody or support.

-Once you have gathered all of this you will need to take these files of information to where it can be copied onto a disk.
-This disk should be sent to your lawyer as soon as they are retained.
-You will not need it for the initial virtual conference, yet it will prepare you to be responsive to the attorney’s questions.
+Once you have gathered all of this you will need to take these files of information to where the data can be copied onto one or more CDs, which you should send to your lawyer as soon as you retain them.
+You will not need it for the initial virtual conference, but it will prepare you to be responsive to the attorney’s questions.

 Every new step in life, especially a divorce, can be daunting.
 The better prepared you are, the better you can partner with your attorney for positive outcomes for yourself and your family.